-However, there are large domain gaps \cite{DBLP:conf/3dim/ChenWLSWTLCC16,DBLP:conf/cvpr/Varol0MMBLS17,DBLP:conf/icml/HoffmanTPZISED18} between synthetic images and real images, which prevent models trained on synthetic data generalizing well to real-world images.
+However, there are large domain gaps \cite{DBLP:conf/3dim/ChenWLSWTLCC16,DBLP:conf/cvpr/Varol0MMBLS17,DBLP:conf/icml/HoffmanTPZISED18} between synthetic images and real images, which prevent models trained on synthetic data from generalizing well to real-world images.
 Moreover, synthetic data is also limited by object diversity.
 ShapeNet \cite{DBLP:journals/corr/ChangFGHHLSSSSX15} has been created to include diverse 3D models and SMPL \cite{DBLP:journals/tog/LoperM0PB15} has been built for humans.
 Nevertheless, creating such diverse synthetic models is a difficult task, which requires capturing the appearance and attaching a skeleton to the object.
 Besides, considering the number of animal categories in the world, creating diverse synthetic models along with realistic textures for each animal is almost infeasible.

 In this paper, we propose a method where models are trained using synthetic CAD models.
 Our method can achieve high performance with only a single CAD animal model.
-We use generated pseudo-labels on unlabeled real dataset for semi-supervised learning.
-In order to handle noisy labels generated with the weak model trained only on synthetic data, we designed three consistency-check criteria to evaluate the quality of the predicted labels, which is called consistency-constrained semi-supervised learning (CC-SSL).
-Through extensive experiments, we show that the model achieves similar performance to models trained on real data, but without using any annotation of real images.
+We generate pseudo-labels on unlabeled real images for semi-supervised learning.
+To handle noisy pseudo-labels, we design three consistency-check criteria to evaluate the quality of the predicted labels, which we refer to as consistency-constrained semi-supervised learning (CC-SSL).
+Through extensive experiments, we show that our models achieve similar performance to models trained on real data, but without using any annotation of real images.
 It also outperforms other domain adaptation methods by a large margin.
 Providing real image annotations, the performance can be further improved.
-Furthermore, we demonstrate models trained with synthetic data show better domain generalization performance compared with those trained on real data in multiple visual domains.
+Furthermore, we demonstrate models trained with synthetic data show better domain generalization performance in multiple visual domains compared with those trained on real data.
+The code is available at \url{https://github.com/JitengMu/Learning-from-Synthetic-Animals}.